benrudolph/ascend.report/index.md

 *Consistent SMS programming*

 One strategy that worked well for UNHCR was setting up a consistent messaging program.
 Every week UNHCR would send out some sort of asylum related fact or interesting event that was happening.
 This became a way for UNHCR to engage with its users on a weekly basis, and they garnered many positive responses from the receivers.

+Here are a few sample SMS sent by UNHCR and ACAI:

+{% include sms.html %}

 *Two-way communication*